conda/ceps/cep-recipe-serialization.md

 #### Path source

 > [!NOTE] The `sha256` field is added if it is not already present in the source
 > description.
-(TODO in rattler-build) We should compute the SHA hashes of the
+We should compute the SHA hashes of the
 > patches as well and store it in the source description.

 ```yaml